stephanbracke/intermagnet-technical-manual/chapters/intermagnet/principles.rst

 .. _inter_princ:

-The INTERMAGNET Principles And Conditions
+The INTERMAGNET Principles and Conditions
 =========================================

 INTERMAGNET is operated according to principles and conditions